How to Get Rid of Japanese Knotweed

 Wet the Knotweed down using the handheld garden sprayer.
 Avoid spraying the leaves to the point that you get runoff.
 Repeat this once a year if needed.

-Temperatures should be above 18.5 °C, and it is best to apply a Foliar Spray in late autumn.
+It is best to apply a Foliar Spray in late Autumn, during dry conditions.
 You should wear the safety equipment described in this article for this method.

 How to spray Japanese knotweed